szegedim/quartzads/readme.md

 # Usage

-You have a few options.
+You have a few options to test how it works.

-Create a DigitalOcean account and run the docker container `schmiedent/quartzads` as an app mapping port 7777.
+Create a DigitalOcean account and run the docker container `schmiedent/quartzads` as an app communicating on port 7777.

-Create a AWS account and run the docker container `schmiedent/quartzads` as an AWS Lambda mapping port 7777.
+Create a AWS account and run the docker container `schmiedent/quartzads` as an AWS Lambda communicating on port 7777.

-Launch it on a VM.
+Launch it on a virtual machine, and browse `http://127.0.0.1:7777` Get full logs in `http://127.0.0.1:7777/englang`.
+You can just click on an ad card to buy it.

-You will need changes and some security setup to go production.
+You will need to do changes and some security setup to go production.

-Create a billing page on stripe.com note the Url.
+Create a billing page at a payment provider like stripe.com or paypal.com.
+Note the Url.

 Write an implementation configuration file like the following.
 ```